Iretha/design-patterns/src/com/smdev/gof/README.md

 you can implement the Decorator pattern and enable the features at runtime, based on the user input.

 ### Facade
+- Provides simple interface for client and hides complexity
+- Reduces dependencies if used for modules/ subsystems

+I.e. JDBC driver uses facade to hide complexity of creating connection to different database servers.

 ### Flyweight